jlafer/studio-rpt/README.md

 1.0.3
 - Added support for default field configuration properties.
 - BREAKING CHANGE - changed `field.default` to `field.dflt` in config file.

+1.0.4
+- Added validation of configuration properties.
+- Added the `unique` aggregation type, which produces a unique count of values returned by the `select` and `map` steps.

 ## Legal
 This software is distributed under the MIT license (see LICENSE.txt).
 All re-use of this software should clearly cite Twilio, Inc.